Diffusion Glancing Transformer for Parallel Sequence to Sequence Learning: Preliminary

-\paragraph{Markovian Diffusion process} The Markovian diffusion processes are employed in many previous work for diffusion models~\citep{thermo2015,diffusion2020}.
-In these work, the forward process is a Markov chain where the posterior for $Y_t$ can be determined when conditioned on $Y_{t-1}$:
+\paragraph{Markovian Diffusion Process} The Markovian diffusion processes are employed in many previous work for diffusion models~\citep{thermo2015,diffusion2020}.
+In these work, the forward process is a Markov chain where the posterior for $\bm{y}_t$ can be determined by conditioning on $\bm{y}_{t-1}$: